 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through baptism we are freed from sin and reborn as daughters and sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.

 Baptism of Those over 7 Years of Age

 All unbaptized persons over seven years of age enter the Church through the “Restored Rite”, known as the RCIA (Rite of Christian Initiation of Adults).
 For more information, see the Becoming a Catholic (RCIA) page.

 Baptism of Infants

 Sponsors should be carefully chosen as they will be examples of faith to the children they sponsor for entrance into the Christian community.
-There may be one male sponsor or one female sponsor or one of each.
-Sponsors must be confirmed Catholics, sixteen or older, who are registered members of a Catholic parish.
+Sponsors must be confirmed Catholics, sixteen years of age or older, who are registered, practicing members of a Catholic parish.

-A Christian witness must be a baptized, practicing Christian in his or her own tradition.
+Parents may choose to have one sponsor (as described above) along with a Christian witness from another Christian faith tradition.
+A Christian witness must be a baptized, practicing Christian in his or her own faith tradition.
 Persons who are not baptized, practicing Christians (defined as registered members of a church) may not act as Christian witnesses.

 Baptism dates may be scheduled once parents have attended the Baptism Preparation class and the parish office has received all the required paperwork.
 Completed forms should be sent to the parish office, to the attention of “receptionist/baptisms.”